londonhackspace/documentation/policy/election-rules.md

 If the election has not reached quorum, it will be the Board's decision to decide what action to take.

-If, during the election, a candidate withdraws by notice to the Returning Officer, becomes banned from London Hackspace during the election, or ceases to be a member, that candidate should be treated as withdrawn for the purposes of the election.
-In effect this results in the results being calculated as if that candidate never participated.
+If, during the election, a candidate:
+1. withdraws by notice to the Returning Officer;
+2. becomes banned from London Hackspace during the election, or;
+3. ceases to be a member,
+that candidate should be treated as withdrawn for the purposes of the election.
+In effect this causes the results to be calculated as if that candidate never participated.

 ## Appendix: Model Texts
 This appendix contains model texts for conducting the election, and does